bjvalmaseda-dev/ce-todo/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To run this App locally you should follow the next steps:

 ### Prerequisites

-To run this API you need to hace installed:
+To run this app you need have installed:
-* docker and docker-compose
+* node and npm (yarn)

 ### Installation